dorkamotorka/container-oomkill-probe/README.md

 # Troubleshooting Container OOM Kills with eBPF

-A simple container oomkill eBPF probe.
+This repository contains an example for inspecting container OOM (Out of memory) kills using an eBPF probe.

 Docker image is available on [Dockerhub](https://hub.docker.com/r/ar2pi/container-oomkill-probe).